manu1511/ffwenns/README.md

 This command is responsible for migrations, including:

 - [x] ~ **600 posts** from wordpress back in the day
-- [ ] all the posts on Facebook and Instagram
+- [ ] all the posts on Facebook & Instagram

-but will be also able to automate the import of upcoming news and export PDFs for backup locally.
+but will be also able to

+- [ ] automate the import of upcoming news and
+- [ ] export posts as PDFs to backup locally